8 Tips from Your Plumber

 7) Know your home

-First step in a flood situation is to turn off the main water valve but not all homeowners know where it is.
+The first step in a flood situation is to turn off the main water valve but not all homeowners know where it is.
 This valve is usually in the basement or on an outside wall in a utility area of the house.
 Turning off this valve (by turning it clockwise) cuts off the water supply to the entire house.
 Take a few minutes to familiarize yourself with your plumbing system including testing the valve to make sure it will shut off in an emergency.

 8) If in doubt…